dungla2011/ftp-sync-python/README.md

 - Retry when connection is error
 - Resume upload a file if remote filesize smaller than local filesize
 - Source code file from 001...007... is step by step from very simple to complete this program
+- Minizime to TrayIcon
+- Python, so cross platform?
+It can build and run on Linux, MacOS?
+I only build and run on Windows

 This is simple program for my work, so it's not designed a nice UI!